10 Things We Secretly Can't Stand About Our Roommates

 For most of us, roommates are a non-negotiable part of our 20s.
 But living with someone and all of their quirks, is tricky — whether it's a friend, your significant other, or a complete stranger.
 In the best cases, you wind up with someone who is clean and friendly, and has a schedule that meshes well with yours.

-We've all been a bad roommate at one time or another, possibly without even realizing it.
-That's why we asked a handful of R29 staffers to reveal the domestic behaviors that they secretly can't stand.
+We've all been a bad roommate at one time or another, possibly without even realising it.
+That's why we asked a handful of R29 staffers to reveal the domestic behaviours that they secretly can't stand.
 Some of their deal breakers are probably your deal breakers, too.
 Some of them will definitely surprise you.
-Click through, and see if you recognize yourself anywhere in here.
+Click through, and see if you recognise yourself anywhere in here.